Friday, August 14, 2020

 "The disaster," the New York Times reported, "was one of the the most appalling and heartrending that has happened in this country in a series of years."

-Heads, bodies and limbs reportedly were scattered as far as a quarter-mile.
-David Jones, a commissary sergeant in the 132nd New York, was identified by a distinctive ring on his detached arm.
-Three soldiers from Company B of the 132nd New York, the hardest hit regiment, appeared on a casualty list in the New York Herald as missing, "probably blown in pieces."
+The explosion scattered heads, bodies and limbs as far as a quarter mile.
+A distinctive ring on his detached arm identified David Jones, a commissary sergeant in the 132nd New York.
+Three soldiers from Company B of the 132nd New York, the hardest-hit regiment, appeared on a casualty list in the New York Herald as missing, "probably blown in pieces."

 "An approximate idea may be conceived of the difficulty in identifying individuals when I state that three hard bread boxes were filled with fragments of flesh picked up on the spot," wrote Herald correspondent George Hart, "and the locomotive attached to the train was thickly covered with fragments of shattered humanity."
 All that remained from the four men handling the torpedoes, a witness claimed, was a small piece found 150 yards from the explosion.